 Medicare Supplement plans also haven't offered coverage for prescription drugs since 2006.

 Knowing what Medicare Supplement Insurance Plans Are

-Medicare Supplement Plans are plans fill the gaps of original Medicare.
-They cover some of the expenses you would normally make from your own pockes.
+Medicare Supplement Plans are plans to fill the gaps of original Medicare.
+They cover some of the expenses you would normally make from your own pockets.
 These expenses can be coinsurance, copayments and deductibles amounts.
-Medicare pays it's share of approved services, and then your Medicare Supplement plan then pays its share.
+Medicare pays its share of approved services, and then your Medicare Supplement plan then pays its share.

 The names Medigap and Medicare Supplement Insurance are used interchangeably.
 Medigap is often used as a “nickname”.
 It's shorter and easier to say.

 How to Apply for Medigap or Medicare Supplement Plans?

 You can apply for a Medicare Supplement plan during the Medigap Open Enrollment Period.
 It begins the first day of the month you turn 65 years old and lasts for 6 months.
 Don't worry if you have a health condition.
 Insurance providers still have to give you a policy during this time.
 However, if you apply outside a guaranteed issue period, they do NOT have to give you coverage due to your health conditions.